 Mediterranean, Italian, Japanese, local—name a cuisine and you’ll find Halal-certified eateries that will satisfy your cravings.
-As you make your way around the idyllic eastern region of the island, fuel up at these Muslim-friendly restaurants and cafés.
+As you make your way around the idyllic eastern region of Singapore, fuel up at these Muslim-friendly restaurants and cafés.

 Fun fact: The Tampines neighbourhood is actually named after the tempinis (Malay for riau ironwood) tree, which was largely found in the area.
 Formerly populated by swamps, forests and quarries, the estate is known for its green spaces such as Tampines Eco Green and Sun Plaza Park.

-Home to more than 250,000 residents, Bedok is one of our largest residential area.
-Also, thanks to the cycling paths network that runs through the neighbourhood, you can easily get to East Coast Park by hopping on one of the bike-sharing bicycles.
+Home to more than 250,000 residents, Bedok is one of our largest residential areas.
+Thanks to the cycling paths network that runs through the neighbourhood, you can easily cycle to scenic East Coast Park by using a bike-sharing app like SG Bike.